Linda joined forces with Fashion designers to fund raise for

 1-301-435-0055

-It's also very important to mention the Sickle Cell Association of Broward County for local Floridians.
+It's also very important to mention the Sickle Cell

 The Sickle Cell Disease Association of Broward County, Inc. is a non-profit, 501© organization that was established and incorporated on December 23, 1977 in Fort Lauderdale, Florida through the efforts of the late Attorney Henry Latimer and the late Mrs. Cheryl Peterman.
 The Association began its operation in Fort Lauderdale and gradually expanded its service base throughout Broward County into Hendry County.
 The Sickle Cell Disease Association of Broward County, Inc. is one of 15 Chapters within the State of Florida.
 Since its incorporation, the Association’s purpose has been dedicated to addressing research, medical, social, psychological and the informational needs of individuals and their families living with Sickle Cell Disease or Sickle Cell Trait.